-The Group assessed that an indicator of impairment exists for the ancillary gas turbine plant of SLPGC due to its withdrawal from the ancillary contract with NGCP in 2019.

-As of March 31, 2021, the gas turbine plant has yet to secure a supply agreement.
-Considering this, the Group reperformed impairment assessment on its gas turbine plant and recognized an impairment loss amounting to P157.20 million in 2020 to reduce the carrying value to its recoverable amount (nil in 2019 and 2018).
+The Group assessed that an indicator of impairment exists for the 2x25 MW ancillary gas turbine plant due to its withdrawal from the ancillary contract with NGCP in 2019.
+As of March 31, 2022 and December 31, 2021, a supply agreement has yet to be secured for the gas turbine plant.
+Accordingly, the Group reperformed an impairment assessment on its gas turbine plant.
+No resulting additional impairment or reversal of previously recognized impairment was made.
 The recoverable amount was computed using discounted cash flows approach and considered certain assumptions, such as future electricity demand and supply, historical and future dependable capacity, electricity prices, growth rate, diesel costs, inflation rate and discount rate, taking into consideration the impact of COVID-19 pandemic.
-As of March 31, 2021 and December 31 2020, the carrying value of ancillary gas turbine, net of related allowance for impairment loss, amounted to P1,073.94 million.
+As of March 31, 2022 and December 31, 2021, the carrying value of ancillary gas turbine, net of related allowance for impairment loss, amounted to P993.97 million and P1,010.42 million, respectively.

-The Group also assessed for impairment the pre-construction costs of the 2x350MW power plants of SRPGC amounting to P282.71 million, due to termination of the related joint venture agreement in 2020.
+The Group also assessed for impairment the pre-construction costs of the 2x350 power plants of SRPGC due to termination of the related joint venture agreement in 2020.
+The carrying value of the pre-construction costs amounted to P104.8 million as of March 31, 2022 and December 31, 2021.
 The recoverable amount was determined using assumptions about future electricity demand and supply, as well as external inputs such as electricity and coal prices, diesel costs, inflation rate and discount rate.
-Discount rate used to compute for the recoverable amount was 10.78%.
-No impairment loss was recognized in 2020 as a result of the test.
+There was no resulting impairment loss.